MicrosoftDocs/well-architected/well-architected/service-guides/virtual-network.md

 >
 > - **Add redundancy**.
 Consider deploying NAT gateways and VNets across multiple regions if necessary, ensuring public IPs and NAT gateways have zone redundancy, and making shared resources like firewalls also region redundant.
 >
 > - **Avoid complexity**.
 Simpler configurations decrease the likelihood of misconfigurations and error, which can contribute to reliability issues.
-Reducing complexity can lower operational and maintenance costs, Pay attention to VNets, subnets, IPs, routes, ASGs, and tags while simplifying the network.
+Reducing complexity can lower operational and maintenance costs.
+Pay attention to VNets, subnets, IPs, routes, ASGs, and tags while simplifying the network.
 Some examples of simplification include:
 >   - Using private DNS whenever possible and minimize the number of DNS zones.
 >   - Simplifying routing configurations.
 Consider routing all traffic through the firewall, if used in the architecture.
 >